allkods/blog-easy/README.md

-    static :  /* your public directory name where the images will be saved */, app :  /* variable which holds the server */, database : /* your mongoDB string url OR object containing mysql connection details */
+    static :  /* your public directory name where the images will be saved */, app :  /* variable which holds the server */, database : /* your mongoDB string url OR object containing mysql connection details */ });

-    // Make sure to white list your hosting ip address on your database provider if you are not using localhost });
 ```